The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Results

-We are particularly interested in the \textit{N}-band data of HD~142527 as it allows us to probe the disc up to a few astronomical units.
+We focus on the \textit{N}-band data of HD~142527 as they allow us to probe the disc up to a few astronomical units.
 The correlated fluxes reveal contributions from spatially unresolved disc regions.
-At first order, the longer the baseline (i.e. the higher the spatial frequency), the closer (to the centre) and smaller the disc region probed \citep{buscherPracticalOpticalInterferometry2015}.
-The lower spatial frequencies of the \textit{N} band, coupled with its sensitivity to cooler dust, make it a good indicator for the structure and composition of the extended inner disc regions (up to \qty{\sim10}{\astronomicalunit}).
+At first order, longer baselines (i.e. higher spatial frequencies), probe disc regions closer to the centre and smaller in extent \citep{Buscher2015}.
+The lower spatial frequencies of the \textit{N} band, coupled with its sensitivity to cooler dust, make it a good indicator of the structure and composition of the extended inner disc regions (up to \qty{\sim10}{\astronomicalunit}).
 Moreover, HD~142527 shows strong silicate features in both total spectra and correlated fluxes (Fig.~\ref{fig:nbandData}).
-In particular, for the \textit{N} band, we see the silicate features disappear for several spatial frequencies (Figs.~\ref{fig:allDataSpatial} and \ref{fig:uv}).
-This could be an indicator of a multiple-zone structure that cancels out the silicate emission \citep[e.g.][]{vargaMidinfraredEvidenceIronrich2024}.
-The prominence of the silicate feature lines up with previous observations by \citet{vanboekel10$mathsfmu$mSpectroscopic2005} and \citet{juhaszDustEvolutionProtoplanetary2010}.
-The total spectra of the three epochs show a very similar shape with several crystalline silicate peaks, notably, the \qty{11.3}{\micro\metre} forsterite peak.
-Moreover, we find a \qty{\sim10}{\percent} flux level variability across the epochs.
-Such a variation stays within the flux calibration uncertainties and is consistent with archival \textit{N}-band data obtained with \ac{wise}, \ac{iso}/\ac{sws}, and \ac{spitzer}.
+In particular, in the \textit{N} band, the silicate features disappear at several spatial frequencies (Figs.~\ref{fig:allDataSpatial} and \ref{fig:uv}).
+This could indicate a multiple-zone structure that cancels the silicate emission \citep[e.g.][]{Varga2024}.
+The prominence of the silicate feature aligns with previous observations by \citet{VanBoekel2005} and \citet{Juhasz2010}.
+The total spectra of the three epochs exhibit a very similar shape, with several crystalline silicate peaks, notably the \qty{11.3}{\micro\metre} forsterite peak.
+Moreover, we find a \qty{\sim10}{\percent} flux-level variability across the epochs.
+This variation remains within the flux calibration uncertainties and is consistent with archival \textit{N}-band data obtained with \ac{wise}, \ac{iso}/\ac{sws}, and \ac{spitzer}.
 The other \textit{N}-band observable is the closure phase $\Phi_{\nu,\text{cp}}$, which traces brightness asymmetries.
-HD~142527 shows large closure phases between the different epochs, suggesting a complex structure.
+HD~142527 shows large closure phases across epochs, suggesting a complex structure.